Tamil Language Festival kicks off with extended line-up

 Spearheaded by the Tamil Language Council (TLC), this year's festival will feature 44 programmes ranging from podcasts to journalism workshops, nearly double the 25 programmes in last year's run.

-Communications and Information Minister S. Iswaran, who launched the festival yesterday, said the TLF has encouraged Tamil usage in Singapore and young people's passion for the language, and support by community leaders, teachers, parents and students has improved the quality of the festival to the level it has achieved today.
+Communications and Information Minister S. Iswaran, who launched the festival on Saturday (April 3), said the TLF has encouraged Tamil usage in Singapore and young people's passion for the language, and support by community leaders, teachers, parents and students has improved the quality of the festival to the level it has achieved today.

 "This festival has helped Tamil usage in our country grow as well as play an important role in growing the passion for the language among our students, our youth.